radsungura/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. printf '%.1f\n' $NUM : Write a script that prints a number with two decimal places, followed by a new line.
 100. printf '%x\n' $DECIMAL : Write a script that converts a number from base 10 to base 16.
 101. tr 'A-Za-z' 'N-ZA-Mn-za-m : Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+102. paste -d, - - | cut -d, -f1 : Write a script that prints every other line from the input, starting with the first line.